Teradata/covalent/src/platform/experimental/breadcrumbs/README.md

 #### Methods

-+ count: function(): number
++ count: number
-  + The total count of individual breadcrumbs
+  + The total count of individual breadcrumbs (read only)

 #### Attributes